heroku/node-heroku-client/docs/appTransfer.md

 ### `id`

-*Unique identifier of this transfer.*
+*unique identifier of this transfer.*

 Example | Serialized? | Type
 --- | --- | ---